astrivant/polyad/docs/apis/composition-api.md

 references, retries and audit semantics.
 See [Graph rules](../graphs/graph-rules.md) for the constraints applied before admission.
 The HTTP API cannot create or modify rules.
-Its bearer credential authorizes workload creation and audit reads in the operator namespace; it is not a per-user identity or tenant isolation mechanism.
-Apply normal workload RBAC, Pod Security and resource quotas as well.
+Its bearer credential authorizes workload creation and audit reads in the operator namespace.
+Configure per-user access and tenant isolation through workload RBAC, Pod Security and resource quotas.

 ## Table of contents